Rebranding: More than fonts and colors

-In this reprint from our 2020 annual report, Renée Westmoreland, Candid’s managing director of design and marketing, reveals all that goes into creating a brand for a new organization.
+In this reprint from our 2020 annual report, Renée Westmoreland, Candid’s managing director of design and marketing, reveals all that goes into rebranding and creating a brand for a new organization.

 Since GuideStar and Foundation Center joined forces in February 2019, we’ve talked about and worked toward becoming “one Candid.”
 How does that play out in real life?
 A lot of it is combining systems for managing staff, accounting, and computer networks; reorganizing our internal departments to work effectively toward a single vision; and establishing goals to achieve our mission to “get you the information you need to do good.”
 If done well, it will improve how we serve you, but most of that work goes on behind the scenes.